volcano-sh/website/content/en/docs/spark_on_volcano.md

 Spark is a fast and versatile big data clustering computing system.
 It provides high-level APIs for Scala, Java, Python, and R, as well as an optimization engine that supports a generic computational graph for data analysis.
 It also supports a rich set of advanced tools, including Spark SQL for SQL and Dataframes, MLLib for machine learning, GraphX for graphics processing, and Spark Streaming for Streaming.

-### Spark on volcano
+### Spark on Volcano

-Spark operates on Volcano in two forms.Here we take the form of a simpler spark-operator [1].
+Spark operates on Volcano in two forms.Here we take the form of a simpler Spark-Operator [1].
 There is also a more complex deployment method that can be referred to [2].

-Install spark-operator through Helm.
+Install Spark-Operator through Helm.

 ```
 $ helm repo add spark-operator https://googlecloudplatform.github.io/spark-on-k8s-operator